St. Petersburg, Russia

 Day 10.
 Thursday, September 19.
 Free Day!

-Today will be free for you to explore on your own.
-Since we are within walking distance of the Hermitage, you may want to return and revisit some of the ex hibits you passed by quickly on our second day (we will help you obtain a ticket on-line, so you can avoid any lines!).
+and revisit some of the ex hibits you passed by quickly on our second day (we will help you obtain a ticket on-line, so you can avoid any lines!).
 Or this would be a perfect day to walk up and down Nevsky Prospekt and do some last-minute shopping.
 If it’s warm enough, you may want to do a boat ride on the canals.
 Or want to see some of the St. Petersburg metro?
 Some of the underground stations are works of art in and of themselves!
 Or visit St. Isaac’s Cathedral?
 We are right around the corner!
 Whatever you decide to do, please return to the hotel so we can have our farewell dinner together on a cruise along the Neva River.

 Meals included: Breakfast, dinner